SNUGNSS/snugnss.github.io/content/publication/ic_199506/index.md

 ---
-title: "“An Algorithm for Inter-frequency Bias Calibration and Application to WAAS Ionosphere Modeling”"
+title: "An Algorithm for Inter-frequency Bias Calibration and Application to WAAS Ionosphere Modeling"
 authors:
 - Yi-chung Chao
 - Yeou-Jyh Tsai